mononobi/pyrin/README.md

 # Pyrin

-A rich application framework to build apps using Flask on top of it.
+A rich platform-independent application framework to build apps using Flask on top of it.

 Pyrin is an application framework built on top of Flask micro-framework to make life easier for developers who want to develop an enterprise application